 Whether you’re looking for your first job, want to move into a different career or want to further develop your skills, an apprenticeship is something that’s available for you.

 As an organisation we are part of the Government’s Apprenticeship Levy which means we contribute money every year specifically for apprenticeships.

 We’ve been involved in designing the national apprenticeship standards and are using this as an opportunity to introduce new apprenticeship entry routes into the NHS, including our new Clinical Associate in Psychology role which launches in 2020.

 How does an apprenticeship work?

 Apprenticeships will usually last from anywhere between 12 months and four years.

-They are split up into three parts; on and off the job learning and an assessment to formally pass the apprenticeship.
+They are split up into three parts; on the job training, off the job learning and an assessment to formally pass the apprenticeship.